pavelicii/android-ui-testing-features/README.md

 # Android UI Testing Features

 I use this repository as storage of Android UI testing practices from my experience: test patterns, naming conventions, wrapper methods for test and device actions, etc.
-Some of these come from single projects, others — from a common codebase for tests.
+Some of these come from single projects, others — from common test codebases.

 They are written both in Java and Kotlin.

 :cactus: It's not a separate framework, it's just helpers and aliases for personal reuse in the future.
-There is also a simple Android app which I can run and test something against.
+There is also a simple Android app which you can run to test something against it.

 ## Tests

-In this repository, there are a simple Android app and Instrumentation tests which you can run against the app.
+In this repository, there are a simple Android app and Instrumentation tests.

-Currently, the app consists of 3 screens:
+The app has only 3 screens:

 ![First Screen](/docres/screen_first.png) ![Second Screen](/docres/screen_second.png) ![Third Screen](/docres/screen_third.png)